In This Article

 It makes sense that we evolved to hear in an instant in order to flee from danger in the dark of night when our other senses were less helpful.
 This may also explain why music, dance, chanting and singing have played such an important part of our evolutionary history, religions, spiritual practices and cultural sources of rest, relaxation and joy.
 Today, music therapy has become an effective tool for increased learning, cognition, stress reduction, communication, executive thinking and transformational support for those with learning disabilities and autism.
 (3)

-Researchers at Advanced Brain Technologies have created music and sound therapy programs to help boost brain efficiency, such as listening to specifically melodies that have shown to help the brain settle in closer to real time.
+Researchers at Advanced Brain Technologies have created music and sound therapy programs to help boost brain efficiency, such as listening to specific melodies that have shown to help the brain settle in closer to real time.

 What would happen if we lived in Real Time?